hydroper-jet/lang/spec/1.0/source/src/interfaces.md

 * an interface attempts to extend itself;
 * an interface attempts to extend a subtype of itself.

-## Parent definition

-When the parent definition of an interface is a package, the interface has a fully package qualified name.

 ## Meta data

 An interface may contain zero or more plain meta-data: